-- 3. This Plan does not apply to any CLAIM based on or arising out of a proceeding brought against YOU by the Oregon State Bar or any similar entity. - 4.
-This Plan does not apply to: - a.
-The part of any CLAIM seeking punitive, exemplary or statutorily enhanced damages; or - b.
-Any CLAIM for or arising out of the imposition of attorney fees, costs, fines, penalties, or other sanctions on the COVERED PARTY or others imposed under any federal or state statute, administrative rule, court rule, or case law intended to penalize bad faith conduct and/or the assertion of frivolous or bad faith claims or defenses.
+3. Disciplinary Proceedings Exclusion.
+This Plan does not apply to any CLAIM based on or arising out of a proceeding brought against YOU by the Oregon State Bar or any similar entity.

+4. Punitive Damages and Cost Award Exclusions.
+This Plan does not apply to:

+a.
+The part of any CLAIM seeking punitive, exemplary or statutorily enhanced damages; or b.
+Any CLAIM for or arising out of the imposition of attorney fees, costs, fines, penalties, or other sanctions imposed under any federal or state statute, administrative rule, court rule, or case law intended to penalize bad faith conduct, false or unwarranted certification in a pleading, or the assertion of frivolous or bad faith claims or defenses.
 The PLF will defend the COVERED PARTY against such a CLAIM, but any liability for indemnity arising from such CLAIM will be excluded.